Roundball Rock: Other usage

 The theme was sampled by Nelly for his song "Heart of a Champion" from his studio album, Sweat, and compilation album Sweatsuit.
 "Roundball Rock" was also used in The Boondocks episode "Ballin'".

 A re-recording of the tune is used by Tesh as theme music for his syndicated radio show, as well as for the television series Intelligence for Your Life that Tesh co-hosts with his wife Connie Sellecca.

-A 2013 Saturday Night Live sketch shows Tesh (portrayed by Jason Sudeikis) with his fictional brother Dave (Tim Robinson) playing the tune for NBC executives, complete with lyrics.
+A 2013 Saturday Night Live sketch shows Tesh (portrayed by Jason Sudeikis) with his fictional brother Dave (Tim Robinson) playing the tune for NBC executives (Vince Vaughn, Kenan Thompson, Kate McKinnon), complete with lyrics.
 The real John Tesh called the bit "the greatest thing that's ever happened to me" and says he shows it in his concerts.

-In December 2018, Fox Sports announced that it had acquired the rights to "Roundball Rock" for its own Fox College Hoops broadcasts and continued to use it concurrently with NBC, which reportedly had to sublicense rights from Fox to use the theme for its revived NBA package.
+In December 2018, Fox Sports announced that it had acquired the rights to "Roundball Rock" for its own Fox College Hoops broadcasts, and continued to use it concurrently with NBC, which reportedly had to sublicense rights from Fox to use the theme for its revived NBA package.

 All Elite Wrestling (AEW) secured the rights to "Roundball Rock" in December 2022 for use during promotion of Winter Is Coming, with AEW president Tony Khan saying he is a major fan of the theme.

 Legacy

-"Roundball Rock" is considered to be one of the greatest television sports themes of all time.
-Its original run with the NBA on NBC coincided with one of the NBA's most popular and revered eras, which saw the Chicago Bulls dynasty led by Michael Jordan and the Los Angeles Lakers three-peat with Shaquille O'Neal and Kobe Bryant.
+"Roundball Rock" is considered one of the greatest television sports themes of all time.
+Its original run with the NBA on NBC coincided with one of the NBA's most popular and revered eras, of the Chicago Bulls dynasty led by Michael Jordan and the Los Angeles Lakers' three-peat with Shaquille O'Neal and Kobe Bryant.
 Its presentation and usage on NBC's broadcasts was credited with building excitement for the games and enhancing the television watching experience.
-Former NBC Sports reporter Jim Gray likened the excitement generated by "Roundball Rock" to watching The NFL Today with Brent Musburger on CBS.
-Sports media personality Rob Perez, currently of Sirius XM, described the stature of the theme by saying, “If the NBA was a religion, ′Roundball Rock′ would be the congregation’s opening hymn.
-For those who follow the NBA, that song has been the ′Hallelujah′ chorus.”
+Former NBC Sports reporter Jim Gray likened the excitement "Roundball Rock" generated to watching The NFL Today with Brent Musburger on CBS.
+Sports media personality Rob Perez said, "If the NBA was a religion, 'Roundball Rock' would be the congregation's opening hymn.
+For those who follow the NBA, that song has been the 'Hallelujah' chorus."

-In the following years since the NBA on NBC initially ended, "Roundball Rock" has taken on a different life through various internet memes and parodies.
-In August 2008, Tesh uploaded a live performance of the theme on Catalina Island in 1997 to YouTube.
-The video has amassed over 2.4 million views.
-Former ESPN sportswriter Bill Simmons commented on the performance by saying, “I think he means to be ironic, but there’s something nonironic about his quest to be ironic.
-Again, he’s dressed like a waiter on a cruise ship.”
-Despite its continued changing internet presence and other varying usages, "Roundball Rock" is still most strongly associated with the NBA on NBC.
+Since the NBA on NBC initially ended, "Roundball Rock" has taken on new life through internet memes and parodies.
+In August 2008, Tesh uploaded to YouTube a 1997 live performance of the theme on Catalina Island.
+The video has over 2.4 million views.
+Former ESPN sportswriter Bill Simmons said of the performance: "I think he means to be ironic, but there's something non-ironic about his quest to be ironic.
+Again, he's dressed like a waiter on a cruise ship."
+Despite its other usages, "Roundball Rock" is still most strongly associated with the NBA on NBC.